 All female employees have a basic entitlement to take maternity leave of 26 consecutive weeks, regardless of their length of service.
 This basic entitlement may be extended if a baby is born prematurely.

-There is no obligation on an employer to pay an employee on maternity leave, though many employers do offer to 'top up' maternity benefit to match an employee's normal remuneration.
+There is no obligation on an employer to pay an employee who is on maternity leave, though many employers do offer to top up maternity benefit to match an employee's normal remuneration.
 However, the employee may be entitled to social welfare payments, provided she has accrued sufficient pay-related social insurance contributions.